orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 ---

+A chat which just hosts the diff of what you last saw from it

+---

+resolve ambiguity through rhe editor

+---

 Versioning: My current thinking is that even though SemVer is widely adopted, the meaning of what is a major/minor/patch is a bit diluted.
 This is probably because there are multiple levels of arbitrariness to the version number.
 So approach is rather simple; reduce this to just a single point of arbitrariness: the major version, which is increased after a simple question is answered: Is there a breaking change in its publicly facing API?
 With the exception of the major version number 0; it is allowed to introduce breaking changes at will.

 ---